aaren/sparse_dmd/README.md

 ### Performance

-This is not as fast as the matlab source (~+25% execution time), despite my efforts at optimisation of the ADMM method which forms the innermost loop.
+Performance is on par with the matlab version when using accelerated Anaconda.

-On my laptop, using the `channel.mat` example data with a gamma parameterisation of `logspace(log10(0.15), log10(160), 200)`, the original matlab (with printing supressed) takes 2.5s and the python version takes 3.15s (using accelerated Anaconda).
+On a 6 * 2.6GHz Opteron, 32GB machine, using the `channel.mat`
+example data with a gamma parameterisation of `logspace(log10(0.15), log10(160), 200)`, the original Matlab (R2012a) (with printing supressed) takes 1.60s and this Python version takes 1.55s (using accelerated Anaconda).

 ### Contributing